10 Easy Ways to Improve Your Language Skills While Studying Abroad

 Memorize lyrics to songs

 If you’ve ever lived abroad then you have probably experienced going to a bar or club to experience the local music scene.
 While your local friends are singing along to their favorite jams you smile and pretend you know what is happening.
 Take the time to learn the lyrics to some of the local music.
 Songs are a great way to help words stick.
 And nothing connects you quicker with a local culture than belting out a karaoke song in the local vernacular.

 Download an app

 Remember the productivity points I mentioned earlier?
 Here’s another way to earn those while you’re immersed in your smartphone.
 Language-learning apps have their limitations but they do provide an easy way to always have a language lesson at your fingertips.
-Some of my favorites are Duolingo and Memrise.
+Some of my favorites are Duolingo, Memrise, and English Live.
 Just don’t get caught in class practicing your daily lesson.

 I hope these will be useful to you as you continue to dive into the learning of a new language.
 Don’t forget that the Hult community is a resource itself.
 Whether there is a Language Club on campus or not, you are surrounded by native speakers of many languages who are all potential language mentors.
 Good luck, or as they say in Spanish, buena suerte!

 Meet the new Hult Alumni Committee.
 Read more about who they are and what they do on our blog:… https://t.co/Zn9SC4GpFRFollow